ome/omero-guide-fiji/docs/imagej_python.rst

 In this example, Fiji has been installed locally.
 It is possible to install Fiji "on the fly", see `ImageJ Tutorials <https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/ImageJ-Tutorials-and-Demo.ipynb>`_ for more options.

-To run the macro, we use ImageJ1 graphical user interface (GUI) elements, and thus it requires using ImageJ in GUI mode.
-In this GUI mode, the resulting windows content is handled.
-This is the reason for the parameter `headless` to be set to `False`.
-If you are running the example in the Docker container, you will also need to start UI environment if it is not already up.
-If you have used the option 2 above, select ``desktop`` to start the UI environment.

 If you do not use any ImageJ1 features e.g. macro, you do **not** need the UI environment and do **not** need to set the `headless` parameter (default is `True`).